Gurnoor-Bedi/QRCode-Generator/README.md

 # QRCode-Generator

-Certainly!
-Here's a README file for your Python script that generates QR codes using the `qrcode` and `matplotlib` libraries.
-This README is written in Markdown format as well.

----

 # QR Code Generator

 This repository contains a Python script for generating QR codes from user-provided data using the `qrcode` library and displaying them using `matplotlib`.